ravibpatel/CrashReporter.NET/README.md

 reportCrash.Silent = true;
 ````

-### Send reports using WebProxy
+### Send reports using a web proxy

-You can send crash report using a web proxy by adding following line in SendReport method of Program.cs file.
+You can send crash report using a web proxy by adding following line in SendReport method.

 ````csharp
 reportCrash.WebProxy = new WebProxy("Web proxy address"),